garrandall/popular-music-data/tracks/celebration-game-chris-brown-tyga-wiz-khalifa-lil-wayne.md

 Uh, yeah I'm bloooown no cigarillo, rillo
-Love when I'm Mellow, get on my level 101 Karats in my bezel I'm ooooon, like soon as the ice cream truck at the ghetto Little knucklehead always in trouble soon as I ask shawty her number, fashooooooo Yeah I get it then I gone, then I hit it like bone bone Now you fucking up my zone, my zone, my zone
+Love when I'm Mellow, get on my level 101 Karats in my bezel I'm on, like soon as the ice cream truck at the ghetto Little knucklehead always in trouble soon as I ask shawty her number, fashooooooo Yeah I get it then I gone, then I hit it like bone bone Now you fucking up my zone, my zone, my zone